cyverse-archive/DE/README.md

 the production environment, the files are obtained from the `prod` QA drop symbolic link.
 For QA and production environments, the QA drop can be selected by specifying the value of the `qa_drop` variable in the `--extra-vars` command-line option.

-* Be sure you have followed the instructions under `Setting Up Your Accounts` so that your ssh keys are setup between the server the wars are being deployed on and `stana`, the configulon repo server.

 __All WAR Files__